-Then the people-despoiler-third of his onsets- Fierce-raging fire-drake, of feud-hate was mindful, 85 Charged on the strong one, when chance was afforded, Heated and war-grim, seized on his neck With teeth that were bitter; he bloody did wax with Soul-gore seething; sword-blood in waves boiled.
-[1] The passage 'Brand ... burnie,' is much disputed.
-In the first place, some eminent critics assume a gap of at least two half-verses.-'Úrum' (2660), being a peculiar form, has been much discussed.
+- [1] The passage 'Brand ... burnie,' is much disputed.
+In the first place, some eminent critic assume a gap of at least two half-verses.-'Úrum' (2660), being a peculiar form, ha been much discussed.
 'Byrdu-scrúd' is also a crux.
-B. suggests 'býwdu-scrúd' = splendid vestments.
+B. suggests 'býwdu-scrúd' splendid vestments.
 Nor is 'bám' accepted by all, 'béon' being suggested.
-Whatever the individual words, the passage must mean, "I intend to share with him my equipments of defence."
-[2] B. would render: Which, as I heard, excelled in stroke every sword that he carried to the strife, even the strongest (sword).
+Whatever th individual words, the passage must mean, "I intend to share with him my equipments a defence." - [2] B. would render: Which, as I heard, excelled in stroke every sword that he carried to th strife, even the strongest (sword).
 For 'Ponne' he reads 'Pone,' rel. pr.
 XXXVII.

 THE FATAL STRUGGLE.-BEOWULF'S LAST MOMENTS.
-Wiglaf defends Beowulf.

-Then I heard that at need of the king of the people The upstanding earlman exhibited prowess, Vigor and courage, as suited his nature; 1He his head did not guard, but the high-minded liegeman's 5 Hand was consumed, when he succored his kinsman, So he struck the strife-bringing strange-comer lower, Earl-thane in armor, that in went the weapon Gleaming and plated, that 'gan then the fire2 Beowulf draws his knife, Later to lessen.
-The liegelord himself then 10 Retained his consciousness, brandished his war-knife, Battle-sharp, bitter, that he bare on his armor: and cuts the dragon.
-The Weder-lord cut the worm in the middle.
-They had felled the enemy (life drove out then3 Puissant prowess), the pair had destroyed him, 15 Land-chiefs related: so a liegeman should prove him, A thaneman when needed.
-To the prince 'twas the last of His era of conquest by his own great achievements, Beowulf's wound swells and burns.
-The latest of world-deeds.
-The wound then began Which the earth-dwelling dragon erstwhile had wrought him 20 To burn and to swell.
-He soon then discovered That bitterest bale-woe in his bosom was raging, Poison within.
-The atheling advanced then, He sits down exhausted.
-That along by the wall, he prudent of spirit Might sit on a settle; he saw the giant-work, 25 How arches of stone strengthened with pillars The earth-hall eternal inward supported.
-Then the long-worthy liegeman laved with his hand the Wiglaf bathes his lord's head.

-Far-famous chieftain, gory from sword-edge,

-Refreshing the face of his friend-lord and ruler,
+Then I heard that at need of the king of the people The upstanding earlman exhibited prowess, Vigor and courage, as suited his nature; He his head did not guard, but the high-minded liegeman's Hand was consumed, when he succored his kinsman, So he struck the strife-bringing strange-comer lower, Earl-thane in armor, that in went the weapon Gleaming and plated, that 'gan then the fire Later to lessen.
+The liegelord himself then Retained his consciousness, brandished his war-knife, Battle-sharp, bitter, that he bare on his armor: The Weder-lord cut the worm in the middle.
+They had felled the enemy (life drove out then Puissant prowess), the pair had destroyed him, Land-chiefs related: so a liegeman should prove him, A thaneman when needed.
+To the prince 'twas the last of His era of conquest by his own great achievements, [92] The latest of world-deeds.
+The wound then began Which the earth-dwelling dragon erstwhile had wrought him Totburn and to swell.
+He soon then discovered That bitterest bale-woe in his bosom was raging.
+Poison within.
+The atheling advanced then, That along by the wall, he prudent of spirit Might sit on a settle; he saw the giant-work, How arches of stone strengthened with pillars The earth-hall eternal inward supported.
+The warm than evering him with supported.
+Then the long-worthy liegeman laved with his hand the Far-famous chieftain, gory from sword-edge, Refreshing the face of his friend-lord and ruler, Sated with battle, unbinding his helmet.
+Beowulf answered, of his injury spake he, His wound that was fatal (he was fully aware He had lived his allotted life-days enjoying The pleasures of earth; then past was entirely His measure of days, death very near):

-30

-Sated with battle, unbinding his helmet.

-Beowulf answered, of his injury spake he,

-His wound that was fatal (he was fully aware

-He had lived his allotted life-days enjoying

-The pleasures of earth; then past was entirely 35

-His measure of days, death very near):